Angela Merkel calls for quick end to US-China trade row | DW | 06.09.2019

 China hopes Germany will accept more Chinese companies and loosen export rules for certain goods, said Chinese Premier Li.
 He also stressed that China will open up its economy even more.

-Merkel said Germany is open for Chinese investment and welcomes all Chinese firms to invest in the country.
+Merkel said Germany is open for Chinese investment and welcomed all Chinese firms to invest in the country.
 But the chancellor said Berlin scrutinizes investments in certain strategic sectors and critical infrastructure.

 sri/rt (dpa, Reuters)